Close

 Note: Specific documents may vary depending on the exact policy and claim type.
 Always refer to your insurer’s official claim assistance portal or customer care for precise requirements.

-Insurance is more than just compensation—it is peace of mind.
+Insurance is more than just compensation; it is peace of mind.
 A clear understanding of the definition of claim in insurance ensures you are financially protected when it matters most.
-By understanding what is insurance claim and your policy’s terms before an event occurs, you empower yourself to act confidently and efficiently when you need your insurance the most.
+By understanding what is claim in insurance and your policy’s terms before an event occurs, you empower yourself to act confidently and efficiently when you need your insurance the most.

 FAQs on Insurance Claims